jamesonrader/AudioQR/README.md

 * Indoor location sensing — provide location services more accurate than GPS by making use of the existing speaker infrastructure.

-* Anything else you put your mind to.
+* Wherever your imagination takes you.

 # Demo